Skip to main content

 Safe Kids USA is a member of Safe Kids Worldwide, a global network of organizations whose mission is to prevent accidental childhood injury, a leading killer of children 14 and under.
 More than 450 coalitions in 16 countries bring together health and safety experts, educators, corporations, foundations, governments and volunteers to educate and protect families.
 Safe Kids Worldwide was founded in 1987 as the National SAFE KIDS Campaign by Children's National Medical Center with support from Johnson & Johnson.
 Safe Kids Worldwide is a 501(c)(3) non-profit organization located in Washington, D.C.

-The Sports Physical Therapy Section (SPTS) is a component member of the American Physical Therapy Association, which provides a common forum for members of the Association with an interest in sports physical therapy.
+The American Academy of Sports Physical Therapy (AASPT) is a component member of the American Physical Therapy Association, which provides a common forum for members of the Association with an interest in sports physical therapy.
 The Section was founded in 1973.
 At the time of application for section status, it was composed of seventy-five members who shared a common interest in sports.
-The SPTS has grown tremendously in the past two decades and is the third largest section among the parent organization's eighteen specialty sections.
-By providing a common forum for physical therapists with an interest in sports physical therapy, the SPTS serves to broaden the field of physical therapy.
+The AASPT has grown tremendously in the past two decades and is the third largest section among the parent organization's eighteen specialty sections.
+By providing a common forum for physical therapists with an interest in sports physical therapy, the AASPT serves to broaden the field of physical therapy.
 Emphasis in this specialty area of physical therapy includes, but may not be limited to: performance enhancement, recognition and management of active sports injuries, treatment, rehabilitation, and research of sports injuries.